mattmcnabb/O365ServiceCommunications/README.md

 ###Functions completed
 - [x] New-SCSession
-- [x] Get-Event
+- [x] Get-SCEvent
-- [x] Get-ServiceInfo
+- [x] Get-SCServiceInfo
-- [ ] Get-TenantEvent
+- [ ] Get-SCTenantEvent
-- [ ] Get-TenantServiceInfo
+- [ ] Get-SCTenantServiceInfo

 ###To-Dos
 ####There are currently 3 areas that need the most work

 #####Partner administration functions
-These are Get-TenantEvent and Get-TenantServiceInfo
+These are Get-TenantEvent and Get-TenantServiceInfo.
 I am unable to test in this scenario because I don't administer a partner Office 365 tenant domain.
 If anyone has this type of administrative relationship and would like to test the module please let me know.
 Also, please feel free to submit a pull request for any tweaks to these functions.

 #####Pester Tests
 I am currently looking at strategies for testing these functions so please feel free to add content in this area.

 #####Error Handling
 Some error handling may be needed to return helpful exceptions based on web request errors returned.
 These return codes are detailed in the API Overview

+#####Version History
+0.3 - Expanded tests; Added default value to -PastDays parameter of Get-SCEvent 0.2 - Completed New-SCSession, Get-SCEvent, and Get-SCServiceInfo; Added some custom formatting and basic module tests 0.1 - Initial working version